 Turns out that kids and teenagers can be a lot wiser than some adults.

-I actually remember having to recall the rule “Respect your Elders!” in the back of my mind when I dealt with certain adults, the ones that were just mean or abusive, provided drugs, alcohol, or pornography to their young teens, or the ones that tried to get a little too “friendly” with me or one of my friends, and so, yea, I respected that they were older and had more experience, but there was no way that some of them would earn my admiration and respect for who they were when all of their good judgment, common sense, and maturity was missing.
+I actually remember having to recall the rule “Respect your Elders!” in the back of my mind when I dealt with certain adults, the ones that were just mean or abusive, provided drugs, alcohol, or pornography to their young teens, or the ones that tried to get a little too “friendly” with me or one of my friends, and so, yea, I respected that they were older and had more experience, but there was no way that some of them would earn my admiration and respect for who they were when all of their good judgment, common sense, and maturity was missing or simply undeveloped.

 The old saying, “Respect your Elders” should really go something like this…